jbrown3859/RoadTrip-Journal-MD/journal.md

 - Heading up the 5, we turned onto the 20 East.
 We planned to stay at a more primitive camp on Baker Lake.
 We found an amazing spot and were soon joined by a loud college group.
 - We cooked the salmon somehow very well on the camp stove, as well as some mashed potatoes and fresh greenbeans.
 - Here, we saw 2 snakes in camp.
 - Day 6 we headed through the North Cascades, a look into what Glacier might be.
-We were a little dissapointed but really only got the roadside attractions.
+We were a little disapointed but really only got the roadside attractions.
 We drove all the way through Spokane, listening to a Dollop espisode on Spokane's history of corrupt police.
 We ate dinner at a Panda Express in Idaho and headed for the hills for camp.
 - Midway to Spokane was the town of Winthrop, where we had lunch.
 Andrew drank all the pickle juice in the jar just to get the last 2 pickles and felt very sick afterwards.
 ##### Days 4-6 are written in the past tense.
 I didnt do them until night 7